szerner/my-health/README.md

 * charts for data evalutation: chart.js

 **Local installation:**

 All files of the client side (frontend) are in the subfolder 'Client'.
 In this folder run:
 ```
 npm start
 ```
+The application now can be called with `http://localhost:4200`.
+The api calls will be redirected to the server port using the configurations in `proxy.conf.json`.
 ## Usage
 After the installation, there is one admin user predefined.
 User the following credentials for the first login:
 ```